VeinsOfTheEarth/rabpro/paper.md

 ## Acknowledgements

 Jordan Muss, Joel Rowland, and Eiten Shelef envisioned and created a predecessor to `rabpro` and helped guide its early development. `rabpro` was developed with support from the Laboratory Directed Research and Development program of Los Alamos National Laboratory under project number 20210213ER and as part of the Interdisciplinary Research for Arctic Coastal Environments (InteRFACE) project through the Department of Energy, Office of Science, Biological and Environmental Research Earth and Environment Systems Sciences Division RGMA program, awarded under contract grant #9233218CNA000001 to Triad National Security, LLC (“Triad”).
+TZ was supported by funding from the Columbia Undergraduate Scholars Program Summer Enhancement Fellowship.

 ## References